Economy of Puerto Rico: United States rule

 A review of the economic situation in May 2017 by the Official Monetary and Financial Institutions Forum, an independent think tank, led to a warning that the planned "draconian budget-tightening" would cut up to 6% of the island's GNP over the next four years, leading to continuing decline.
 "Puerto Rico urgently needs an International Monetary Fund-style programme involving debt relief in return for a commitment to far-reaching reforms ... that will facilitate growth", the group concluded.

 Then Hurricane Maria struck the island on 20 September 2017, destroying infrastructure, causing great loss of life, and leading to a large exodus of residents.
 The 2020 census showed the population of Puerto Rico dropping by 11.8%.

+In August 2023, Governor Pedro Pierluisi floats a proposed resolution that would extend many of the benefits of Act 22 to all Puerto Ricans, but it risks being rejected by the U.S. Congress as part of the bankruptcy of the Commonwealth of Puerto Rico.
+The only merit of this proposal is that it would correct a fundamental inequity in the tax code.

+In January 2024, the State of Puerto Rico relaxed its remote work requirements with Act 52-2022, which exempts foreign employers with no connection to Puerto Rico from withholding income tax for employees working remotely in Puerto Rico, provided certain conditions are met.

+In April 2025, Nydia Velázquez of New York State introduced legislation aimed at eliminating Puerto Rico's appeal as a tax haven for cryptocurrencies.
+The bill would add a provision to the U.S. Internal Revenue Code requiring that digital asset income earned by Puerto Rican residents be taxed under the same federal rules as income earned in the U.S. mainland.

+On April 30, 2025, the Fiscal Board asked the government for a plan to "free itself" from dependence on federal funds.
+The fiscal agency requested the establishment of a centralized office for the use of federal funds, for which funds have been allocated since 2022, but none have materialized.

+In June 2025, Puerto Rico Senate President Thomas Rivera Schatz introduced a resolution demanding that the United States Congress and the President of the United States dissolve the Puerto Rico Fiscal Oversight Board.

 Sectors

 The economy of Puerto Rico is mainly driven by manufacturing, primarily pharmaceuticals, textiles, petrochemicals, and electronics; followed by the service industry, primarily finance, insurance, real estate, and tourism.